 Photo: Panayiotis S Panayiotis

 Episkopi is built at the foot of the ancient Kourion with a fertile plain unfolding to the south, at an altitude of 60 metres near the western bank of the river Kouris and dominates the Kourion Bay.

 The archaeological finds, found in almost the entire area of the community, reveal that in the antiquity Episkopi was associated with the city of Kourion.
 During the first centuries after Christ, Episkopi became the seat of the "Episkopon" meaning bishop, and this is how the village got its name.

 During the Frankish period, after 1222, when the Orthodox Episcopal Churches of the island declined from 14 to 4, the seat of the bishopric was abolished.

-According to Mas Nte Latri, in the 13th century, Episkopi belonged to the noble family of Ioannis dimbellen, a priest of Jaffa.
+According to Louis de Mas Latrie, in the 13th century, Episkopi belonged to the noble family of Ioannis dimbellen, a count of Jaffa.

 Photo: Episkopi Village, Limassol

 In the 14th and 15th centuries the village was known as La Piscopia dei Cornari, meaning the Diocese of Cornaro because it belonged to the Cornaros family.
 The family of the last Queen of Cyprus, Catherine Cornaros.
 It is worth noting that Episkopi was donated to King Cornaros by the king of Cyprus Petros I.

 Antiquities and attractions: